TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/memory_configurator.md

 The Memory Configurator tool seamlessly integrated into sysconfig empowers users to configure critical parameters.
 By utilizing this tool, corresponding linker files are automatically generated.
 This feature significantly streamlines the process, eliminating the need for manual adjustments to the linker files and providing users with a hassle-free experience.

+Please refer to the section "By-passing Sysconfig generated Linker" to use hand written linker file.

 ## Enhanced Significance in Multi-Core Environments